Link Prediction with Untrained Message Passing Layers: Experiments and Results

 In the following section, we discuss the results of our experiments for link prediction in graphs with node attributes (i.e. in graphs where nodes have additional features) and non-attributed graphs separately.
 This diverse selection of data sets allows us to thoroughly evaluate the capabilities of the models for graphs from different application scenarios, with different sizes, and different topological characteristics.

+Results for attributed graphs are given in Table \ref{table: results} where we find that in general replacing trained MP layers with their untrained counterparts increases LP performance on most datasets with the exception of PubMed and DBLP data sets where architectures based on UTMP layers perform worse in terms of Hits@100.
+In general, we find that GCN based architectures have the best overall performance.
+Finally, we observe that replacing trained GCN layers with their untrained counterpart also improves the LP performance of NCNC.
+Indeed, some of the results reported in \cite{wang2023neural} seem to be obtained using UTGCN layers.
+Although we focus is on MP layers rather end-to-end LP methods, we find that simple GAE type architectures based on UTMP layers can in many cases outperform more sophisticated state-of-the-art models such as SEAL, NBFnet and Neo-GNN (Sec. \ref{sec; Heart split}).

-Results for attributed graphs are given in Table \ref{table: results} where we find that the simplified model SGCN performs best on all attributed datasets, with performance comparable to more sophisticated state-of-the-art models \cite{pan2021neural, zhang2018link, zhu2021neural} (See Table \ref{table: results baselines} in the Appendix) .
-Moreover, we find that in general simplified models perform better than or on par with their fully trained counterparts on almost all datasets, with the single exception of GIN on DBLP.
-We also find that the fully untrained (UT) architectures already provide a very good baseline and some cases even outperform fully trained versions.
+We also find that the fully untrained (UT) architectures already provide a very good baseline and some cases even outperform fully trained versions in terms of ROC-AUC (Table \ref{table: results roc}).
 This demonstrates that the raw features produced by UTMP layers, which the simplified models are trained on, are already highly informative for link prediction in accordance with our theoretical results.
-Note that, the fully untrained (UT) models can be computed very efficiently via sparse matrix multiplication.
+Note that, the fully untrained (UT) models can be computed efficiently via sparse matrix multiplication.

+In our analysis of the OGB datasets, we found that NCNC (GIN) outperforms other models in two out of three datasets.
+In the remaining dataset, SNCNC (SGIN) showed superior performance compared to the other models.
+Additionally, we observed that SNCNC models are highly competitive with fully trained models and, in some cases, are less memory-intensive.
+For instance, while the NCNC (GCN) model ran out of memory, the SNCNC (SGCN) model produced very good results without encountering this issue.